spacecatpixel/lokidocs/docs/Lokinet/Guides/LokinetIRC.md

 Once Konversation has been downloaded and installed you can then launch the software.

 > **Note:** You must be running `lokinet` to be able to access any IRC chats hosted on the Lokinet.
-> If you do not have `lokinet` running, check out the installion guide [here](AccessingSNApps.md).
+> If you do not have `lokinet` running, check out the installation guide [here](AccessingSNApps.md).

 ## 2. Connecting to a Lokinet IRC

 On first startup of Konversation a window will pop up with the heading `Server List`.

-From this window we will click the `New...` button.
+From this window, we will click the `New...` button.

 Next to `Network name:` add the text `Lokinet Chat`.

 #### 2.1 Server details
-In this window, underneith the `Servers:` section click the `Add...` button.
+In this window, underneath the `Servers:` section click the `Add...` button.

 Copy and paste the following loki address into servers: `7okic5x5do3uh3usttnqz9ek3uuoemdrwzto1hciwim9f947or6y.loki`